jonaylor89/pythontut/Section1.md

 FirstFunction()
 ```

-Function can also be given inputs
+Functions can also be given inputs.
 This function will get two numbers as inputs
-After adding the numbers together it prints the sum
+after adding the numbers together it prints the sum

 ```python
 def add2numbers(a, b):